gabrielsoule/resonarium/README.md

 ```
 cmake --build build --target Resonarium_VST3
 ```
 This should install the VST3 plugin directly into your system's plugin folder, where host software should be able to scan and load it.
-If this doesn't work, you may have to manually install the plugin to your system's VST3 directory.
+If this doesn't work, you may have to manually install the plugin from the build directory into your system's VST3 directory.

 If you'd rather cut right to the chase and explore Resonarium without all the hassle of spinning up a DAW, the standalone configuration may be more suitable:
 ```